zero10xy/collective-exploration/README.md

 Feel free to open a pull request to submit any of your projects.

-# Add your project folder
+# Add your project folder in GitHub

 Create new folder and add your first project there - can write "hello world" with your bio, and it will be added to the main page.

 View on GitHub: [https://github.com/zero10xy/collective-exploration](https://github.com/zero10xy/collective-exploration)

-# show your work
+# Show your work on GitHub Pages

 The GitHub page site is published at: [https://zero10xy.github.io/collective-exploration/](https://zero10xy.github.io/collective-exploration/)